 The last step on how to break unhealthy eating habits is to practice, practice, practice!
 I cannot emphasize this enough.
 These skills take practice to master.

-If you have some steps that have helped you to break unhealthy eating habits, I would love to hear about it.
+If you have some tips that have helped you break unhealthy eating habits, I would love to hear about it.
 Comment below or email me at Candice@littlestepsbighappy.com.
 Follow me on Pinterest for more advice on eating healthy and living a fit and healthy lifestyle.

 Looking for more healthy eating tips?

 - Emotional Overeating: how to recognize it and how to stop it

 - How to Eat Healthy When Your Family Doesn’t: 8 Practical Tips

 - Tips on How to Stop Late Night Eating